GaganaBhaskar/TripleR-Fact-check/README.md

 Ollama API – http://localhost:11434/api/generate    #for claim verification reasoning

 ---

----
 ##🙏 Acknowledgement

 I would like to extend my sincere gratitude to my mentors, Leena Chandrashekar and Pavan Kumar C, for their invaluable guidance, encouragement, and continuous support throughout this project.
-Their mentorship and insights were fundamental to the successful completion of this work
+Their mentorship and insights were fundamental to the successful completion of this work.